Spelmo/tic_tac_toe/README.md

 <br>
 with the help of Charles Belpois & Jollan Lacroix
 <br><br>
-The game is quite simple, chose the players names and when it's your turn, chose a position for you to play. <br>
+The game is quite simple, choose the players names and when it's your turn, choose a position for you to play. <br>
 The possible outcomes are : a player wins or draw.